sveltejs/kit/.changeset/wise-adults-pull.md

 '@sveltejs/kit': patch
 ---

-[fix] conditionally polyfill but better to support Deno
+[fix] don't polyfill undici if using Deno or Bun